JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesDatabases.md

 **Secondary key** - An alternative key is a key not selected to be a primary key.
 It can be used to query for data in addition to the primary key.
 All candidate keys which are not primary become a secondary key.

+**non-prime attribute** - all atributes which are not candidate keys

 ![image](https://user-images.githubusercontent.com/72783315/136781871-bb0072ac-47b5-4036-ac1b-0a7ee10d7c3d.png)

 **Composite key** - If two or more fields make a primary key, they are called the composite keys.